Keeping your home safe

 To register, click here.

-If you have a Beko, Flavel or Lesuire gas cooker which is more than six years old and has a seperate oven and grill, there could be a risk of carbon monoxide poisoning.
-You will need to contact Beko urgently.
+If you have a Beko, Flavel or Leisure gas cooker which is more than six years old and has a separate oven and grill, there could be a risk of carbon monoxide poisoning.
+We advise you to contact Beko urgently.

 To find out more, click here.